Achievable logoAchievable logo

 • Men generally exhibit higher absolute aerobic power than women, though sex-based differences in relative training responses are minimal.

-While aging leads to decreased VO2max⁡VO_2 \max and endurance capacity, consistent training can mitigate many of these declines.
+Aging is associated with decreased VO2max⁡VO_2 \max and endurance capacity, but consistent training can reduce many of these declines.

 Overtraining syndrome (OTS)

-Overtraining syndrome (OTS) occurs when training stress exceeds recovery capacity, leading to performance decline, fatigue, and increased injury risk.
+Overtraining syndrome (OTS) occurs when training stress exceeds recovery capacity.
+It leads to performance decline, fatigue, and increased injury risk.

 Stages of overtraining: